nachocaru/xaprb.com/content/blog/2014-12-07-eventual-consistency-simpler-than-mvcc.md

 Let's talk about that word, simplicity.

 Simplicity in relational systems is only achieved when there's no concurrency.
-Add in concurrency, and all the complexity of distributed systems comes back to roost, because distributed and concurrent are fundamentally about solving some of the same problems.
-In fact, unless you're running a single-writer, single-reader database on a single-core server -- and maybe not even then, I'm not sure -- you actually have a distributed system inside your server.
+Add in concurrency, and all the complexity of distributed systems comes home to roost, because distributed and concurrent are fundamentally about solving some of the same problems.
+In fact, unless you're running a single-writer, single-reader database on a single-core server---and maybe not even then, I'm not sure---you actually have a distributed system inside your server.
 Everything's distributed.

 <blockquote class="twitter-tweet" lang="en"><p>Sorry, I&#39;m not impressed with serializable isolation via a single writer mutex.</p>&mdash; Preetam Jinka (@PreetamJinka) <a href="//twitter.com/PreetamJinka/status/537313622410952704">November 25, 2014</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Concurrent operation isn't a nice-to-have in most systems, it's a given.
 The way many relational systems handle concurrency is with this nifty little thing called Multi-Version Concurrency Control (MVCC).
 It's way simpler than eventual consistency.
 (Sarcasm alert!)

-Basically it works like this:
+It works a little like this:

 1. There are four standard transaction isolation levels, each with their own kinds of constraints and tradeoffs.
 Each defines which kinds of bad, inconsistent behaviors aren't allowed to happen.
-2. In REPEATABLE READ, the isolation level that a lot of people consider ideal, you get "read snapshots" that let see an unchanging view of the database over time.
+2. In REPEATABLE READ, the isolation level that a lot of people consider ideal, you get "read snapshots" that let you see an unchanging view of the database over time.
 Even as it's changing underneath you!
 This is implemented by keeping old row versions until they are no longer needed.
 3. Other isolation levels, such as READ COMMITTED, are "bad."
 Because they don't